 It's a 12-month period of benefits under your health plan.
 For SHOP coverage, this period may not be the same as the calendar year.
 To find out your plan year, ask your insurance company or employer.

-Enter your ZIP code and check the box saying you're looking for coverage for your small business.
+Use the Find Local Help tool by entering your ZIP code and check the box saying you're looking for coverage for your small business.
 You'll see a list of nearby agents and brokers who sell SHOP plans to small businesses.